damianooldoni/notes/pages/2023/ExotenNetPraktijkdag2023.md

 ## General

 {:.alert .alert-warning}
-These notes are still a DRAFT.
+These notes are a **DRAFT**.
 The symposium has been given in Dutch.
 Online material is also in Dutch.

 - Original title: Praktijkdag Exotenbeheer voor lokale besturen van planning to actie
 - Website: https://exotennet.be/events/praktijkdag-exotennet-2023/